MP Estate Planning UK

 There are several reasons you might contest an IHT assessment, including:

-• Incorrect Valuation: If you believe the valuation of your estate or specific assets is incorrect, you can appeal.
+• Incorrect Valuation: If you believe HMRC has overvalued your estate or specific assets (such as property), you can appeal with supporting evidence such as independent valuations from a chartered surveyor.

-• Omitted Reliefs or Exemptions: If you believe that certain reliefs or exemptions were not applied correctly, you can contest the assessment.
+• Omitted Reliefs or Exemptions: If you believe that reliefs or exemptions (such as the spouse exemption, the nil rate band transfer, the RNRB, or BPR) were not correctly applied.

 Understanding these grounds is the first step in challenging an IHT decision.
-It’s essential to review your assessment carefully and identify the specific areas you disagree with.
+It’s essential to review the assessment carefully and identify the specific areas of disagreement with supporting evidence.

 Steps to Take if You Disagree with HMRC